-After a long history of working with public sector organisations, the Skills team understand the pressures this sector face.
-Whether it be efficiency, public perception, productivity, interoperability between agencies, or otherwise.
+Skills has a long and proud history of working with public sector organisations, which means our team intimately understands the pressures this sector faces.
+Whether you are tackling inefficiency, negative public perception, lack of productivity, interoperability between agencies, or other challenges.

-Our development programmes are flexible and designed around organisational strategies and competencies, to provide staff with the skills to meet expectations and drive growth.
+You will find that our development programmes are flexible and designed around organisational strategies and competencies.
+We provide staff with the skills to meet expectations and drive growth.
 This can involve an analysis of your current development programmes, or the creation of new ones.
-Skills are there to ensure that organisations and staff have the capabilities to carry out their role in a public sector context, and create career pathways where needed.
-For frontline staff in more hands-on roles, specialist positions, team leaders, managers and executive level staff.
-We help you to invest in your organisations’ greatest asset – its people.
-For more details, scroll down.
+Skills is there to ensure that organisations and staff have the capabilities to carry out their role in a public sector context, and create career pathways where needed.
+Our programmes cater for frontline staff in more hands-on roles, those in specialist positions, team leaders, managers and executive level staff too.
+We help you to invest in your organisation's greatest asset – its people.
+For more details, scroll down this page.

-One example of our great work with government agencies is our role as partner with the Government Regulatory Practice Initiative (G-REG).
-Read more about this and the regulatory practice qualifications available on our Core Knowledge Qualification page.
+A leading example of our work with government agencies is our role as partner with the Government Regulatory Practice Initiative (G-REG).
+You can learn more about G-Reg and the regulatory practice qualifications available on our Core Knowledge Qualification page.

 A team that learns together, performs together.
 Investing in your people will create enthusiasm and passion for the job at the same time as growing your overall competence.

-Providing your staff with practical knowledge and skills that they can implement into their day to day work will help to drive continuous improvement, and consistency in performance.
+Providing your staff with practical knowledge and skills that they can implement in their day-to-day work will help to drive continuous improvement, and consistency in performance.

 Providing your team with foundational knowledge in ethics, legislation, and best practice will aid in helping them to correctly identify, assess, manage and audit risks.

 Your staff are often on the front line and can face harsh scrutiny from the media and public when things don’t go according to plan.
 Staff with the right kind of training can be the difference between happy stakeholders and a PR nightmare.